 127. This statement adopts with modification the U.S. GAAP guidance for share-based payment transactions reflected in FASB Accounting Standards Codification (ASC) Topic 718, Compensation – Stock Compensation, as modified by the ASUs listed in paragraphs 127.a. through 127.e., excluding the guidance in ASC Subtopic 718-40, Employee Stock Ownership Plans (ESOPs).
 Statutory accounting guidance for ESOPs is addressed in SSAP No. 12—Employee Stock Ownership Plans.
 This adoption with modification includes the related implementation guidance reflected within the FASB Codification Topic 718 not reflected within this standard.
 The U.S. GAAP guidance adopted with modification reflects the adoption with modification of the following ASUs:

+ASU 2024-01 Compensation—Stock Compensation (Topic 718), Scope Application of Profits Interest and Similar Awards.
+The statutory modification did not incorporate the application examples and added additional language to clarify that profits interest and similar awards need to be considered under this statement.

 ASU 2019-08, Compensation—Stock Compensation (Topic 718) and Revenue from Contracts with Customers (Topic 606): Codification Improvements—Share-Based Consideration Payable to a Customer.

 ASU 2018-07, Improvements to Nonemployee Share-Based Payment Accounting.
 The revisions from ASU 2018-07 expand the scope of ASC 718 to include share-based payment transactions for acquiring goods and services from nonemployees.
 With ASU 2018-17, ASC 505-50, Equity – Equity Payments to Nonemployees was superseded.